Cannabis in The Workplace

 Hashing Out the Details

-With the day of legalization fast approaching, it’s important for workplaces to understand how cannabis fits into the new landscape.
+With the day of legalization now past, it’s important for workplaces to understand how cannabis fits into the new landscape.
 Currently, 22% of the adult Canadian population consumes cannabis on a recreational basis, and another 17% show willingness to try it once it’s legal – this comes to approximately 40% of the adult population, which will have an impact in many areas.
 What changes are necessary, and how will this impact employees and employers?

 Cannabis and Safety in the Workplace